da-x/git-search-replace/README.md

 It is designed to be a bit more instructive to the developer, compared to hackish `bash` scripts around `sed`.

+An accompanying utility is *gsr-branch*, which does the same thing as *git-search-replace* but on the *history of a branch* (using `git filter-branch`).
+It's especially useful for fixing a whole bunch of commits at once when the fix is a simple search & replace (retaining a clean history).

 Key features are:

 * By default, only act as grep to show what is going to change.